 An African safari is a #1 bucket list adventure, with images of Meryl Streep in Out of Africa coming to mind.
 But what is an African safari really like?
 We’ve been on two safaris and count them as our favorite trips.
-And though, by its nature, every safari will be unique, we hope by sharing our photos and excerpts from our journal you will get a sense of the wonder of Africa, and understand what to expect on your safari in Southern Africa.
+And though, by its nature, every safari will be unique, we hope by sharing photos and excerpts from our first African safari journal you will get a sense of what to expect on your safari in Southern Africa.
 Enjoy our photos and stories and, if you can, book your trip of a lifetime!

-This was the first entry in my journal for our safari in Southern Africa.
-With many choices and a wide range in prices, it is important you choose a reliable safari company to help you plan your trip.
+This was the first entry in my journal for our wildlife safari in Southern Africa.
+With many choices and a wide range in prices, it is important you take your time to plan your safari.
 There are many excellent small group tours to choose from, ranging from budget tours to the ultimate luxury safari.
-We didn’t want to be constrained to a group’s schedule so opted to plan our own trip.
-Therefore, we contacted a well-reviewed travel agency, Rhino Africa, to plan a three week itinerary in Zambia, Botswana, and South Africa.
-Whether you decide to join a group or travel solo, take your time – this is the trip of a lifetime!
+We didn’t want to be constrained by a group’s schedule so planned our own trip with the help of a top travel agency, Rhino Africa.
+Whether you decide to join a group or travel solo, take your time planning – this is the trip of a lifetime!

 First Safari Camp in Zambia

 Sanctuary Sussi and Chuma, a luxury camp on the Zambezi river

 Our journey began with a grueling day of travel – Boston to Atlanta and then the 16 hour flight to Johannesburg.
 But the excitement of the upcoming adventure made the travel hours pass remarkably quickly.
 We overnighted in Johannesburg and caught an early morning flight to Livingstone, Zambia.